These 2 Ingredient Bagels are simply made with self rising flour and non-fat Greek yogurt!

 - pinch of fine sea salt

 - everything bagel seasoning mix, sesame seeds, poppy seeds, etc (all optional)

-In a large bowl, use a sturdy spatula to combine the self-rising flour and yogurt until the mixture clumps to a shaggy dough.
+- In a large bowl, use a sturdy spatula to combine the self-rising flour and 1 CUP OF THE YOGURT until the mixture clumps to a shaggy dough.
+Add additional yogurt until you have a good consistency that is not quite sticky.
+You may or may not need to add a full additional cup of yogurt to the dough.
+It depends on the moisture content of the yogurt you are using.
 Dump the mixture onto a lightly floured work surface.
 Knead the dough together by hand for about 5 minutes, until the dough is smooth and elastic.
-Dust with additional flour as needed if the dough is too sticky (see Recipe Notes below for tips).
+If your dough is sticky add more flour or use less yogurt. (see Recipe Notes below for tips).

 - To make homemade self-rising flour: combine 2 cups all-purpose flour, 1 tablespoon baking powder, and 1/2 teaspoon fine sea salt.